 Marjorie’s projects also include developing strategic coalitions and strategy for policy initiatives.
 In 2011, she was called upon by the White House to build and lead a coalition of Internet companies to address online counterfeiting of prescription drugs.
 Over the past five years, she has led a global initiative with 12 major corporations including Google, Microsoft, Yahoo, Facebook, Paypal, Visa, MasterCard, Amex, Discover, GoDaddy, Rightside and UPS to create consumer education initiatives, facilitate policy dialogue and develop strategic partnerships with the U.S. Department of State, U.S. House of Representatives, the U.S. Department of Trade, U.S. Department of Commerce, the Global Trade Organization, U.S. Chamber of Commerce, APEC and ICANN.
 Her structure has now been adopted in the EU Parliament and the Asian Pacific Economic Forum.

 Marjorie received her bachelor’s degree in Communications and Spanish from the University of Texas.
 She received her master’s from Drama Studio London.
-Marjorie is currently a fellow and advisory board member for the Annette Strauss Institute for Civic Participation at the University of Texas and serves on the board for the School of Undergraduate Studies.
+Marjorie is currently a fellow and advisory board member for the Annette Strauss Institute for Civic Life at The University of Texas and serves on the board for the School of Undergraduate Studies.
 She is also an executive board member of the non-profit Running Start, and a founder of their Next Step program, which trains young women in career development and politics.
 She was awarded a female “Profile in Power” by the Austin Business Journal in 2015.